MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-create-runas-account.md

 The Read-only Administrator profile includes all the read privileges in Operations Manager along with reporting.

-## Delegated Administrator
+## Delegated administrator

-The Delegated Administrator profile includes all the read privileges in Operations Manager except reporting.
-Create a custom role with Delegated Administrator as the base profile, and one or more permissions from the following categories:
+The Delegated administrator profile includes all the read privileges in Operations Manager except reporting.
+Create a custom role with Delegated administrator as the base profile, and one or more permissions from the following categories:

 -   Agent management